Knowing a person’s financial mindset can help you understand how he/she handles money.

 Ah, I remember that one!
 Ryu was a really generous guy.
 He always treated you to really expensive dinners, right?

 Yeah, unlike my ex!
-Hans and I always went Dutch whenever we had dinner.
+Hans and I always split the bill whenever we had dinner.

 Well, Hans was trying not to live beyond his means, you know. (laughs) Anyway, back to Ryu.
 He seemed like a nice guy.
 You never told us why you broke up with him, Mami.